Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

 ## 0.3 How commons-math is organized
-Commons Math is divided into sixteen subpackages, based on functionality provided.
+Hipparchus is divided into sixteen subpackages, based on functionality provided.
 * Computing means, variances and other summary statistics for a list of numbers
 * Fitting a line to a set of data points using linear regression
 * Fitting a curve to a set of data points